-Follow Denise Poole for the best in a city that never disappoints.
+Follow Denise Poole for the most perfect day in Barcelona.

 It was my first time heading to Barcelona, and I was more than excited for this part of my European trip.
 I had heard so many good things – how it was similar to LA (weather, beach, city…), and yet culturally different at the same time.
 Spain is one of my favorite places to visit, they just know how I like things.
 When I arrived I had high hopes for this city.
 I traveled with friends who had already been so I was able to navigate my way around well.
-I found that even though it didn’t strike me as spectacular in a particular way, it definitely checked off all the boxes.
+I found that even though it didn’t strike me as spectacular in a particular way, it definitely checked off all the boxes for the most perfect day in Barcelona.

 We had an amazing food experience at Tickets – one of the best I have ever had in fact.
 This was something special, and not to be missed.
 I made the time to see the famous sights, which I also do not recommend skipping.